ThiagoGasparini/README_Thiago/README.md

 Student Web Developer Full Stack at Trybe!!!
 --------------------------------------------

-Graduated from the UniOpet University Center in Civil Engineering and currently a Full Stack Web Development student at Trybe, a school that teaches us how to program, learn and work.
+Graduated from Centro Universitário UniOpet in Civil Engineering and currently student of Full Stack Web Development at Trybe.
+School that teaches us to program, learn and work.

 With a great desire to migrate to the area of ​​software development, which reverberated internally for a long time in my life, I decided that this was the time to make this career transition.

-Extremely essential programming languages ​​for the current market, such as JavaScript and Python, and frameworks such as React and Redux for the front-end; SQL, Docker, Node.js, TypeScript, POO and MongoDB for the Backend; in addition to data structures, they are technologies seen during Trybe's full stack course.
+Extremely essential programming languages ​​for the current market, such as JavaScript, and frameworks such as React and Redux for the front-end; MySQL, Docker, Node.js, TypeScript, POO and MongoDB for the Backend; In addition to data structures using Python, these are technologies seen during Trybe's Full Stack course.

-I am passionate about technological advances and companies working to contribute to a better digital world for all.
+I am passionate about technology and how it can facilitate and improve our quality of life.

 * 🌍  I'm based in Curitiba
 * ✉️  You can contact me at [thiago\_engprod@outlook.com](mailto:thiago_engprod@outlook.com)